Intention to seek accreditation with the Institution of Chemical Engineers (IChemE).

 When faced with an ethical issue be able to formulate and operate within appropriate codes of conduct.

 Be professional in their outlook, capable of team working, effective communicators and able to exercise responsibility.

-Graduates of the BEng Chemical Engineering programme will be in demand by a broad spectrum of engineering, science and technology organisations doing manufacturing, R&D, consultancy in the process sectors (fine/bulk chemicals, oil and gas, water, food, pharmaceuticals etc.).
+Graduates of the MEng Chemical Engineering programme will be in demand by a broad spectrum of engineering, science and technology organisations undertaking manufacturing, R&D and consultancy in the process sectors (fine/bulk chemicals, oil and gas, water, food, pharmaceuticals etc.).
 The transferrable skills developed during this programme ensures that graduates will also be able to fulfil roles in management, finance, IT and the public sector.